NikoFarrelly/react-monorepo-example/README.md

 # React/React-native monorepo with Yarn workspaces

-You probably find this repo from this [tutorial](https://nickhfarrelly.medium.com/react-react-native-monorepo-with-yarn-workspaces-tutorial-a55e7f4d2d86).
+You probably found this repo from this [tutorial](https://nickhfarrelly.medium.com/react-react-native-monorepo-with-yarn-workspaces-tutorial-a55e7f4d2d86).

 Welcome!
 This repository is here to serve as an example from the aforementioned tutorial.
 I hope this is helpful for you.